codeburnerframework/router/README.md

 An important point of dispatcher is that it can remove the basepath prefix from the routes that you wanna match, for this the first parameter of the dispatcher should be a string with the basepath.

 ###Dispatch Strategies
 Sometimes a especific action must receive a especific information, like the route parameters, or a dependency from the container.
-You can define this with the second parameter of the dispatcher that must be an implementation of `Codeburner\Router\StrategyInterface`.
+You can define this in two ways, with the second parameter of the dispatcher that must be an implementation of `Codeburner\Router\StrategyInterface` that will apply this strategy for all routes, or, pass the third argument for the [mapper request methods](#request-methods) or even define in [comments of controller](#controller-collector) and this strategy will apply only for a choosen route.

 ####URI Strategy
 This dispatch strategy will give your actions all the parameters of route, and this is the __default__ strategy used.